PolarNotion/turntable/Readme.md

 # Turntable jQuery Plugin
+***
+***
-This plugin will let you spin images (provided you have some to use)
+This plugin will flip through images as your mouse sweeps across a container

 ###Usage
 ***
-All image sources need to be included in a data attribute on the li, and the img tags will be dynamically added.
-Make sure it is called data-img-src, followed by the tag.
+All image sources need to be included in a data attribute on the li, and the image tags will be dynamically added.
+Make sure it is called data-img-src, followed by the link to your images.

+There is very minimal css for the slider, but is necessary for its function.
+Feel free to copy and paste this code into your css file, or include a link for this.

 #####HTML